reimaginelife/frontend_challenge/README.md

 # frontend_challenge
 First prototype
-Applied lessons learnd in Bloc to create a functional application with scroll Learned how to organize various elements
+<p>Applied lessons learnd in Bloc to create a functional application with scroll
+Learned how to organize various elements